saintpetejackboy/dnclear/README.md

-# dnclear
+# DNClear

-**dnclear** is a high-performance API for managing Do Not Call (DNC) lists using Express, Redis, Node.js, and PM2.
+**DNClear** is a high-performance API for managing Do Not Call (DNC) lists using Express, Redis, Node.js, and PM2.
 This application provides a robust solution for adding, checking, removing, and listing phone numbers in a DNC list, with seamless integration capabilities for services like Go High Level (GHL).

 <p align="center">
   <img src="img/DNClear.png" alt="DNClear Image">